 But I didn’t want to book a private safari on my own because it would have been (a) stupidly expensive and (b) kind of awkward and lonely, all that time in a car with just me and the driver.
 So I contacted a few companies in Tanzania to ask about sharing and one of them – African Scenic Safaris – came back to say that they had a booking that fitted my dates exactly, with a German couple who were happy for me join them on their safari to split the costs.

 So for six days Tina, Mike and I got to know each other – and the Tanzanian wildlife – from the back of a pretty comfy 4×4 safari vehicle.
 The car was similar to the ones all the main operators use: it had six seats in three rows, so every seat had a window.
 It had a pop-up top for standing up and looking out, and was equipped with plug sockets for your battery chargers and a mini fridge for drinks.
 Had it been full I think it might still have been a little cramped, but with three of us it was just perfect: it didn’t matter what side of the car something was happening on, all three of us always got a prime viewing spot.

 So with new friendships formed, and kit organised, off we went.
 First safari stop, the Ngorongoro Crater.
 Where I quickly learned that the wildlife has no respect for the rules of the road.

-There are loads of incredible safari destinations in Africa, but the Ngorongoro Crater is astonishing.
+There are loads of incredible safari destinations in Africa, but the Ngorongoro Crater is especially astonishing.
 There are animals everywhere.
 Wherever I turned, I saw scenes that really wouldn’t have looked out of place in David Attenborough’s latest epic adventure.

 Of course, if you’re lucky enough to be armed for your Tanzanian safari with a big zoom lens (more about the gear I took later on), wide shots like the one above can become this:

 And that ‘is-that-a-lion?’ off in the hazy distance can become this: